Share This Article

 - Sweating

-- Shaking
+- Trembling

 - Fear of losing control

-- Fuzzy thoughts
+- Confused or “fuzzy” thoughts

-- Fear of being left out
+- Anxiety about being left out of technological conversations

 - Fear of change